Grand National: History of fatalities

+In April 2025, animal rights organisations criticised the Grand National after a horse that was leading the race suffered a grim fall, and a second collapsed shortly after the competition.

+Organiser changes

 Over the years, Aintree officials have worked in conjunction with animal welfare organisations to reduce the severity of some fences and to improve veterinary facilities.
 In 2008, a new veterinary surgery was constructed in the stable yard which has two large treatment boxes, an X-ray unit, video endoscopy, equine solarium, and sandpit facilities.
 Further changes in set-up and procedure allow vets to treat horses more rapidly and in better surroundings.
 Those requiring more specialist care can be transported by specialist horse ambulances, under police escort, to the nearby Philip Leverhulme Equine Hospital at the University of Liverpool at Leahurst.
 A mobile on-course X-ray machine assists in the prompt diagnosis of leg injuries when horses are pulled up, and oxygen and water are available by the final fence and finishing post.
 Five vets remain mobile on the course during the running of the race and can initiate treatment of injured fallers at the fence.
 Additional vets are stationed at the pull-up area, finishing post, and in the surgery.

 Some of the National's most challenging fences have also been modified, while still preserving them as formidable obstacles.
 After the 1989 Grand National, in which two horses died in incidents at Becher's Brook, Aintree began the most significant of its modifications to the course.
 The brook on the landing side of Becher's was filled in and, after the 2011 race which also saw an equine fatality at the obstacle, the incline on the landing side was levelled out and the drop on was reduced by between 4 and 5 inches (10–13 cm) to slow the runners.
 Other fences have also been reduced in height over the years, and the entry requirements for the race have been made stricter.
 Screening at the Canal Turn now prevents horses from being able to see the sharp left turn and encourages jockeys to spread out along the fence, rather than take the tight left-side route.
 Additionally, work has been carried out to smooth the core post infrastructure of the fences with protective padding to reduce impact upon contact, and the height of the toe-boards on all fences has been increased to 14 in.
 These orange-coloured boards are positioned at the base of each fence and provide a clear ground line to assist horses in determining the base of the fence.